dennisXZX/web-developer-notes/WebStorm | PhpStorm.md

-## WebStorm
+## WebStorm | PhpStorm

+#### Live reload for HTML/CSS

+- install `LiveEdit` plugin, then launch the HTML page in debug mode.

 #### Set ES6 as default language to all projects

-For settings that should apply to all the projects, goes to `File -> Default Settings`.
+For settings that should apply to all the projects, goes to `File -> Preferences for New Projects`.

 #### Useful shortcut